Thraka/thraka.github.io/source/_posts/2017-03-08-engine-revision.md

 ## Rendering

 The rendering system in SadConsole has had some improvements.
 Instead of each ** Renderer**  having its own ** SpriteBatch** , there is a single `SadConosle.Global.SpriteBatch` which is reused by all renderers.
-This reduces memory and reduces CPU cycles that were wasted everytime a renderer was created.
+This reduces memory and reduces CPU cycles that were wasted every time a renderer was created.

 Each **Surface** now provides a **RenderTarget2D** type which is a texture.
 Whenever a surface is rendered, it is drawn onto this texture.
 At the end of the global Draw call, all surfaces that are in the drawing pipeline are rendered to a single **RenderTarget2D** texture at `SadConsole.Global.RenderOutput`.
 This final texture (which contains all drawing from SadConsole) is then drawn to the screen.
 This simplifies fullscreen and stretch modes.
 This new system also allows anyone to bypass any part of SadConsole rendering and use the rendered textures to draw on any sort of 3D model or scene of their game.
 For example, you could build up a 3D scene of an old computer terminal and then use SadConsole on the screen of the computer.